microsoft/FluidFramework/examples/hosts/app-integration/external-data/README.md

 An alternate implementation might choose to include the external format support in the data object, in which case the data object might have public `import()` and `export()` methods.
 This might be nice for keeping the persisted data format "close" to the runtime object to ensure import/export remains supported, but offers less flexibility in the persisted data format.

+For demo purposes, this example reads and writes from a string, displaying it in the view.
+However, this approach would be equally valid using database read/writes, REST calls, etc.

 <!-- AUTO-GENERATED-CONTENT:START (GET_STARTED:tinylicious=true) -->
 <!-- The getting started instructions are automatically generated.
 To update them, edit docs/md-magic.config.js, then run 'npm run build:md-magic' -->